Adolfo Zumelzú

 Adolfo Bernabé Zumelzú (5 January 1902 – 29 March 1973) was a football player from Argentina.

-Career
+Club career

+He played club football for Tigre and Sportivo Palermo.

+International career

+South American Championship

 Zumelzú represented the Argentina at the South American Championship 1927 and the South American Championship 1929 both won by Argentina.

-Zumelzú also participated in the 1930 FIFA World Cup, where Argentina finished second behind Uruguay.
-He scored two goals in the tournament.
-He played club football for Tigre and Sportivo Palermo.

 1928 Amsterdam Olympic Games

 He was part of the team sent to the 1928 Amsterdam Summer Olympics, but he did not play in any matches.
 Argentina lost the final against Uruguay.

+1930 FIFA World Cup

+Zumelzú also participated in the 1930 FIFA World Cup, where Argentina finished second behind Uruguay.
+He scored two goals in the tournament.